 Supplementary File 1

-This Excel file contains results from our AS analyses for 679 categories from ENCODE, including the Fisher’s exact test odds ratios, p-values (original and Bonferroni-corrected), the number of AS SNVs and accessible non-AS SNVs found in each category.
+This Excel file contains results from our allele-specific analyses for 708 categories from ENCODE, including the Fisher’s exact test odds ratios, p-values (original and Bonferroni-corrected), the number of allele-specific SNVs and accessible non-allele-specific SNVs found in each category.
 The results for five gene element categories from GENCODE and 16 enhancer categories are also included.
-‘NA’ is marked in categories where odds ratio cannot be calculated due to insufficient numbers in non-AS SNVs.
-These are tabulated for ASB, ASE and AS SNVs; the latter is the results for the combined unique number of ASB and ASE SNVs.
+‘NA’ is marked in categories where odds ratio cannot be calculated due to insufficient numbers in non-allele-specific SNVs.
+These are tabulated for ASB, ASE and allele-specific SNVs; the latter is the results for the combined unique number of ASB and ASE SNVs.

 Supplementary File 2

-This Excel file contains results from our AS analyses for the 19,257 autosomal protein-coding genes (HGNC symbols) from GENCODE, including the Fisher’s exact test odds ratios, p-values (original, Bonferroni-corrected), the number of AS SNVs and accessible non-AS SNVs found in the gene region.
+This Excel file contains results from our allele-specific analyses for the 19,257 autosomal protein-coding genes (HGNC symbols) from GENCODE, including the Fisher’s exact test odds ratios, p-values (original, Bonferroni-corrected), the number of allele-specific SNVs and accessible non-allele-specific SNVs found in the gene region.
 The results for housekeeping genes and 5 monoallelically-expressed gene categories are also included.
-‘NA’ is marked in categories where odds ratio cannot be calculated due to insufficient numbers in non-AS SNVs.
-These are tabulated for ASB, ASE and AS SNVs; the latter is the combined unique number of ASB and ASE SNVs.
+‘NA’ is marked in categories where odds ratio cannot be calculated due to insufficient numbers in non-allele-specific SNVs.
+These are tabulated for ASB, ASE and allele-specific SNVs; the latter is the combined unique number of ASB and ASE SNVs.

 Supplementary File 3

-This Excel file contains the ASB enrichment in promoter regions for 44 TFs used in our database, including the Fisher’s exact test odds ratios, p-values (original, Bonferroni-corrected), the number of ASB SNVs, accessible non-AS SNVs both found and not found in the gene region.
+This Excel file contains the ASB enrichment in promoter regions for 44 TFs used in our database, including the Fisher’s exact test odds ratios, p-values (original, Bonferroni-corrected), the number of ASB SNVs, accessible non-allele-specific SNVs both found and not found in the gene region.
 ASB SNVs for each TF are contributed by different individuals.
 If either of the parents in the CEU trio is involved, ASB SNVs for NA12878 are not included.
 Those TFs with only ASB SNVs from NA12878 are annotated ‘1’ under the column ‘NA12878 only’.
 ‘NA’ is marked in categories where odds ratio cannot be calculated due to insufficient numbers in any of the last three columns.

+Supplementary File 4

+This Excel file contains the ASB SNVs that reside in TF motifs described in Kheradpour and Kellis39.
+Under the column ‘motif’, the information is delimited by “#” in this order: motif name (as defined in Kheradpour and Kellis), start position of motif (0-based), end position of motif (1-based), strand and position of SNV in motif.
+Allelic ratios at each SNV position are defined above, i.e. ratio of number of reference reads to number of alternate reads.

+Supplementary File 5

+This Word file contains the R pseudocode for the bisection method that is used to estimate the overdispersion parameter.